Gaines County License Hearing Guide

 Related Guides

 A DUI arrest in Gaines, Texas, can be a frightening experience.
 Besides the potential criminal penalties, you face the immediate threat of losing your driver's license.
 It's crucial to understand that the license suspension process is separate from your criminal case.
 This administrative process is handled by the Texas Department of Public Safety (DPS), and it has its own set of rules and deadlines.
-This guide provides immediate, practical information to help you navigate the license suspension process following a DUI arrest in Gaines, Texas.
+This guide provides immediate, practical information to help you navigate the Administrative License Revocation (ALR) process and fight to keep your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you miss the 15-day deadline to request an ALR hearing, your driver's license will be automatically suspended.
-There are very few exceptions to this rule.
-Missing the deadline significantly limits your options and makes it much more difficult to regain your driving privileges.
-Don't let this happen to you!
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
+There are very limited exceptions to this rule.
+Act quickly!

 Automatic License Suspension